msawatzky75/r8mydog/README.md

 This project is for non-profit use, a CMS rating site called **r8mydog**, where users post pictures of hotdogs that are rated by other users.
 I am making this for a friend who requested it for his personal use.

 ## Database
-The data base will use at least these three tables, more may be added as needed.
+The database will use at least these three tables, more may be added as needed.

 ### Users
 Table used to store the users and associated data.